Research & Evaluation

 Mental health

-Medical measures (anthropometrics, blood pressure, bloodwork) and feedback from families who complete group also contribute to overall program evaluation.
+Medical measures (anthropometrics, blood pressure, bloodwork) and feedback from families also contribute to overall program evaluation.

 Research & Publications